NaimAsSakib/Optimal_Byte_Subscription_Bill_Tracker_App/README.md

 MVVM Architecture implemented with ViewModel and Repository pattern.

-Navigation Component for screen transitions.

 Coroutines for async data handling.

 ⏳ Pending Features
-Data synchronization with a remote API.
+Data synchronization with a remote API for currency conversion and add.

 Unit & UI testing setup.

-Dark mode support.

 More detailed UI polish.